Explore tables and columns before you write SQL

 How it works

-Finance changed their database structure—refresh my catalog here so what I see matches what’s actually there now.connections refresh runs catalog reconciliation in the background—wait for it to settle before you rely on tables list for new DDL.
+Finance changed their database structure.
+Refresh my catalog here so what I see matches what’s actually there now.connections refresh reconciles the catalog in the background.
+Let it settle before tables list reflects brand-new DDL.

 Give me a browseable snapshot: up to 50 tables from finance with full column details so I can skim what exists.Who uses this

-- People writing SQL or filters after confirming names and types.
+- Anyone writing SQL or filters who wants names and types confirmed first.

-- Engineers building table-picker UIs against workspace catalog output.
+- Engineers building table pickers on top of workspace catalog output.